FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 > Transfer CFT clusters can still run while performing an update.

 1. Connect to the first host.
-2. Stop all nodes running on this host by running the command: <span class="code">copstop</span>
+2. Stop all nodes running on this host by running the command: `copstop`
     Copilot services are stopped, and local nodes are automatically re-started on the other hosts.
-3. Check that the nodes are re-started by using the command: <span class="code">CFTUTIL listnode</span>
+3. Check that the nodes are re-started by using the command: `CFTUTIL listnode`
-4. Install the patch or the service pack as usual using <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> installer as described in [Install a standard update](#Install).
+4. Install the patch or the service pack as usual using {{< TransferCFT/transfercftname >}} installer as described in [Install a standard update](#Install).
 5. Start Copilot services.
-6. Connect to the next host and repeat the procedure starting at of <span class="bold_in_para">Step 2</span> (above).
+6. Connect to the next host and repeat the procedure starting at of **Step 2** (above).